 Debugger: Time

 This window displays all recorded snapshots in the current trace.
 Typically, there is one snapshot per event recorded.
 Other windows often display the times of various events or use time ranges to describe lifespans of various objects.
 Those times refer to the snap, which is a 0-up counter of snapshot records.
 Thus, a snapshot is a collection of observations of a target's state, usually while suspended, along with any mark up.
 Double-clicking a snapshot activates the selected point in time, i.e., the entire Debugger UI will navigate to the selected snapshot.
-NOTE: Navigating through time is not permitted while in Control Target mode.
+NOTE: Navigating through time is not permitted while in Control Target mode, unless the back end supports time travel.

 Table Columns